MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/PSScriptAnalyzer/overview.md

 Supported PowerShell Versions and Platforms

 - Windows PowerShell 3.0 or greater
-- PowerShell Core 7.0.3 or greater on Windows/Linux/macOS
+- PowerShell 7.0.3 or greater on Windows/Linux/macOS

 Install using PowerShellGet 2.x: